 Do you remember the times of your life

-I've thought of the words to this songs many times over the course of my life, although I've never purchased the song and only hear it on rare occasions.
-Sometimes I wondered how the man who wrote "My Way", with all of its egotistical bravado, could have written the lyrics of "Times of Your Life".
+I've thought of the words to this song many times over the course of my life, although I've never purchased the song and only hear it on rare occasions.
+Sometimes I wondered how the man who wrote "My Way," with all of its egotistical bravado, could have written the lyrics of "Times of Your Life."
 It made more sense many years later when I learned Anka didn't write those lyrics.
 Anyway, after taking so long leading into it, it's time to get to the point.

-Beyond that, however, the loss of one of your heroes is a deeply personal loss, one that is unique to your own life and your own experiences.
+Beyond that, however, the loss of one of your heroes is deeply personal, one that is unique to your own life and your own experiences.
 I wouldn't attempt to tell anyone else how to feel about that loss.
-But some of the men on the list, Seaver and Aaron most of all, were heroes of my youth.
+But some of the men on the list, Seaver, and Aaron most of all, were heroes of my youth.
 They were great at a time when I was only beginning to develop my lifelong love of baseball.
-Nothing can come as close to actually bringing me back to that time in my life than seeing one of these guys on tv.
+Nothing can come as close to actually bringing me back to that time in my life as seeing one of these guys on tv.
 Seeing Aaron or Seaver would inevitably trigger vivid memories where I could almost smell the odor of my acne medication and experience the jumbled, confusing emotions of my adolescence.